Most people taking vitamin D3 don’t realise they may need K2 alongside it.

 Vitamin D3 (cholecalciferol) is the form of vitamin D your skin produces when exposed to UVB sunlight.
 In the UK, meaningful sun exposure for D3 synthesis is only possible between April and September — and even then, factors like skin tone, cloud cover, and time indoors significantly reduce production.

 This is why vitamin D deficiency is widespread in the UK.
-NHS data estimates that around 1 in 5 people in the UK have low vitamin D levels, with older adults, people who spend little time outdoors, and those with darker skin at highest risk.
+NHS data estimates that around 1 in 5 people have low vitamin D levels, with older adults, people who spend little time outdoors, and those with darker skin at highest risk.

 D3 is the preferred supplemental form over D2 (ergocalciferol) because it raises blood levels of vitamin D more effectively and sustains them for longer, according to a 2012 meta-analysis in the American Journal of Clinical Nutrition.
 For a full breakdown of what vitamin D does in the body, see our article on the health benefits of vitamin D.